 Starmer says allies must ‘get this right’ ahead of crunch Ukraine talks

-The Prime Minister is heading to Washington DC to lend support when Volodymyr Zelensky meets Donald Trump at the White House.
+The Prime Minister is in Washington DC to lend support when Volodymyr Zelensky meets Donald Trump at the White House.

-Sir Keir Starmer has said allies must “make sure” there is “fair” and “just” peace in Ukraine as he travelled to Washington to support Volodymyr Zelensky in crunch talks with Donald Trump.
+Sir Keir Starmer has said allies must “make sure” there is “fair” and “just” peace in Ukraine as he arrived in Washington to support Volodymyr Zelensky in crunch talks with Donald Trump.

 The meeting will come after Donald Trump suggested the Ukrainian president would have to accept there was “no getting back” Crimea, which was annexed by Russia in 2014, and that Ukraine would not be allowed to join the Nato alliance.